nyuyz518/Feeding-Frenzy_frontend/README.md

+# Feeding-Frenzy
-# Feeding-Frenzy is a single page game where avatar eats hamburgers for points and avoids enemies.
+a single page game where avatar eats hamburgers for points and avoids enemies.
 (frontend: JavaScript; backend: Ruby on Rails, PostgreSQL)

 1. used PostgreSQL database to persist user ID and scores in the backend.
 To start, run `rails s`